maryreader/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am a PhD student in Economics at Stanford University.
-I am also a Visiting Fellow at STICERD at the London School of Economics.
+I am also a Visiting Fellow at STICERD at the LSE.